fabio98p/Godot_Template/README.md

-# Godot ???
+# Godot Template

+This is a project template with a lot of basic tool and feature for focus only on the game and not with the side little thing

-This is our ??? game jam
+This template is create for use it in game jam

-This is a project for the jam [???](https://itch.io)
+This template is for godot 4.4.1

-The itch.io page of the game is [???] ????

-## Used Assets

-All assets is our ???
+## Content of Template

+A scafolding with colored folder

+Some assets and sounds made by me for test little thing

+a basic hud

+A basic global script

+A basic main menu

+A basic pause menu

+A basic options scene

+A github action for auto build artifacts

 ## Run Project

 Clone the repository and open the project in Godot

-Run the project in Godot
+Change the name of the game in Project/Setting/General/Application/Config/Name

-## Collaborators

-???
+Remove this README.md and use the README.md.tmp

+Good job for your Game Jam